Fly fishing FAQ - If you have a question not covered below just ask me.

 If I book a fly fishing lesson with you how many other people will you be teaching on the day?

 Just you!
-I offer one on one tuition, however if you have a friend or relative that also wants to learn I teach upto a maximum of two people per day / lesson.
+I offer one on one tuition, however if you have a friend or relative that also wants to learn I teach up to a maximum of three people per day / lesson.

 Do I have to bring my own fishing tackle, flies etc?

 No, everything you need, rods, reel, line, flies, leaders etc is provided by me free of charge including a plastic bag to take home your catch if you want to.
-If you do have your own gear feel free to bring it along if you want.
+If you do have your own fly fishing tackle feel free to bring it along if you want, I am happy to appraise it for you and advise on any changes you should make.

 Do I need a rod licence?

 Yes you do.
-You need a standard "Trout and coarse 2 rod license" You can buy this online and even get a day licence for £6.
-Buy here direct from the enviroment agency.
+You need a standard "Trout and coarse 2 rod license" You can buy this online and even get a day licence for £9.
+Buy here direct from the environment agency.
 In addition you must obey the rules of the fishery, this may include returning all Brown Trout alive, and also any fish over a certain weight for example 6lbs.

 Do you offer discounts if I book more than one day with you or there is two of us?

-Yes of course, I offer a 25% discount for two guests.
+Yes of course, I offer a 20% discount for two guests or if a single person books two days fly fishing tuition.

 Do you offer Gift Vouchers?